mktrevor/restaurant_trevorar/README.md

 --------

+####Cook/Market Ordering
+  + The "Inventory Check" button on the top panel will remove some food from the cook's inventory and have him recheck the inventory to demonstrate the normative ordering scenario (no customers).
+Otherwise, the cook starts off with sufficient foods.
   + The buttons on the top of the window can be used to clear out the inventory of a market so that the cook will have to order from another or so that the cook can't order any more food at all.
-  + Also, the buttons can clear out the cook's inventory so that customers have to reorder.
+  + Also, the "food = 0" buttons can clear out the cook's inventory so that customers have to reorder or have no options left.
-  + Note: the cook always gets a delivery near the beginning, so make sure you set his inventory to 0 after the delivery.
+  + Note: If you clear the cook's inventory, make sure there are no orders on the way.
+If there are, you'll have to clear the inventory again after the order arrives.

 --------

+####Customer Name Hacks
-  + Normal customers start with a random amount of money between $0 and $50.
+  + Normal customers start with a random amount of money between $10 and $60, so they can almost always afford their first meal.
 You can add/remove money with the buttons in the infoPanel when a customer is selected.
-  + A customer named "normative" will start with $100 - plenty to buy anything for a few rounds.
+  + A customer named "normative" will start with $100, ensuring that he can buy the food of his choice.
   + A customer named "steak", "chicken", or "fish" will always order that food unless it runs out and they have to reorder.
   + A customer named "cheap" will start with $11.00 - just enough to buy the cheapest item (chicken).
 He will leave if chicken is out of stock because he can't afford anything else.
   + A customer named "flake" will start with $0 and will still order a food item.
 The cashier will let him leave when he can't pay, but if he comes back, the cashier will add his outstanding debt to his new check.